openshift/installer/Documentation/install/azure/azure-terraform.md

 $ terraform apply -var-file=build/${CLUSTER}/terraform.tfvars platforms/azure
 ```

-This should run for a little bit, and when complete, your Tectonic cluster should be ready.
+This should run for a short time.

-If you encounter any issues, check the known issues and workarounds below.

 ## Access the cluster

-The Tectonic Console should be up and running after the containers have downloaded.
-You can access it at the DNS name configured in your variables file.
+When `terraform apply` is complete, the Tectonic console will be available at `https://my-cluster.example.com`, as configured in the cluster build's variables file.

+### CLI cluster operations with kubectl

-Inside of the `/generated` folder you should find any credentials, including the CA if generated, and a kubeconfig.
-You can use this to control the cluster with `kubectl`:
+Cluster credentials, including any generated CA, are written beneath the `generated/` directory.
+These credentials allow connections to the cluster with `kubectl`:

 ```
-$ KUBECONFIG=generated/auth/kubeconfig
+$ export KUBECONFIG=generated/auth/kubeconfig
 $ kubectl cluster-info
 ```

-## Scale the cluster
+## Scale an existing cluster on Azure

-To scale worker nodes, adjust `tectonic_worker_count` in `terraform.tfvars`.
+To scale worker nodes, adjust `tectonic_worker_count` in the cluster build's `terraform.tfvars` file.

-Use the `plan` command to check your syntax:
+Use the `terraform plan` subcommand to check configuration syntax:

 ```
 $ terraform plan \